-In order to decide whether the circumstances under which Mr V made his payments, meets the definition of an APP scam, I need to consider:
+In order to decide whether the circumstances under which Mr and Mrs S made their payments, meets the definition of an APP scam, I need to consider:

-- The purpose of the payment and whether Mr V thought this purpose was legitimate. - The purpose the recipient (B) had in mind at the time of the payment and whether this was broadly in line with what Mr V understood the purpose to be. - And, if I decide there was a significant difference in these purposes, whether I'm satisfied that was as a result of dishonest deception.
+- The purpose of the payment and whether Mr and Mrs S thought this purpose was legitimate. - The purpose the recipient (B) had in mind at the time of the payment and whether this was broadly in line with what Mr and Mrs S understood the purpose to be. - And, if I decide there was a significant difference in these purposes, whether I'm satisfied that was as a result of dishonest deception.

-Mr V was making the payments to B as part of an investment.
-Based on the evidence that Mr V had available at the time, I haven't seen anything to suggest he didn't think this was a legitimate purpose.
+Mr and Mrs S were making the payment to B as part of an investment.
+Based on the evidence that Mr and Mrs S had available at the time, there's nothing to suggest they didn't think this was a legitimate purpose.

-So, I've gone on to consider what purpose B had in mind and whether it was in line with what Mr V thought.
+So, I've gone on to consider what purpose B had in mind and whether it was in line with what Mr and Mrs S thought.